joshabell/AyersScienceFair/Judging.md

  * **Originality** – How creative is your work?
 Did you pick a unique topic or find an unusual or creative way to explore a common topic?

  * **Presentation** – What is the quality of your display?
-It is neat, with sufficient detail to show your work?
+It is neat with sufficient detail to show your work?

  * **Communication** - How well do you communicate your topic to the judges?
 Can you explain your project, including the experiments you preformed and the results of those experiments?